pymc-devs/pymc/GOVERNANCE.md

 The current Steering Council membership comprises:

 - Chris Fonnesbeck (dev, docs)
-- Junpeng Lao (dev, discourse)
+- Junpeng Lao (dev, community)
-- Oriol Abril-Pla (docs, discourse)
+- Oriol Abril-Pla (docs, community)
-- Ravin Kumar (dev, discourse, docs)
+- Ravin Kumar (dev, community, docs)
-- Thomas Wiecki (dev, discourse - PyMC Labs)
+- Thomas Wiecki (dev, community - PyMC Labs)

 Note that as explained in the [community architecture section](#community-and-team-architecture) and as indicated again in the description of the Steering Council above,